Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 Built using locally sourced materials (and with help from the local community), this eco-friendly Bangka dive resort overlooks a small bay on the island’s southeast coast.
 It features a handful of traditional Minahasan wooden bungalows, some on the beachfront and others in the jungle.

-Aside from daily dives, a full range of PADI courses are available if you’re just starting out or wanting to further your scuba skills.
-Together with Coral Eye Resort, Nomad Divers is one of the founding members of the Bangka Conservation Fund.
+Wondering where to stay on Bangka Island for beginner diving?
+Aside from daily dives, a full range of PADI courses are available at Nomad Divers if you’re just starting out or wanting to further your scuba skills.

 “Island paradise.” – Fiona (read more reviews here)